nasay/yandex-test/README.md

 * jQuery is highly recommended.

 ## Server ##
 You need to run a server from the project root directory.
-I used
+I run the following command from my terminal:

 ```
-#!bash
 python -m SimpleHTTPServer
 ```